Atlas (robot): Design

+The new fully electric Atlas, revealed in 2024 following the previous model's retirement, is stronger and possesses a wider range of movement in comparison to its predecessor.
+It can also move beyond the human range of motion.
+The new Atlas is based on the previous Atlas' progress, building on its history of previous innovation.
+The new Atlas' design is more humanoid and upright, and also has a head illuminated by a ring light on its face.
+The new Atlas will also have different "gripper variations" to handle objects.

+Development

 In October 2013 Boston Dynamics uploaded a video showing Atlas could withstand being hit by projectiles and balance on one leg.

 In 2014, Atlas robots programmed by six different teams competed in the DARPA Robotics Challenge to test the robot's ability to perform various tasks, including getting in and out of a vehicle and driving it, opening a door, and using a power tool.
 A variety of other robots also competed.
 The contest was inspired by the 2011 Fukushima Daiichi nuclear disaster, and carries a USD 2 million prize for the winning team.

 In the 2015 DARPA robotics finals Atlas from IHMC Robotics (named Running Man) came second behind the Korean team Kaist and their robot DRC-Hubo by a margin of six minutes, completing the entire course in a time of 50:26.

-Atlas, The Next Generation

-On February 23, 2016, Boston Dynamics released video of a new version Atlas robot on YouTube.
+On February 23, 2016, Boston Dynamics released a video of a new version Atlas robot on YouTube.
 The new version of Atlas is designed to operate both outdoors and inside buildings.
 It is specialized for mobile manipulation and is very adept at walking over a wide range of terrain, including snow, and can do back flips and cartwheels.
 It is electrically powered and hydraulically actuated.
 It uses sensors in its body and legs to balance, and it uses LIDAR and stereo sensors in its head to avoid obstacles, assess the terrain, help with navigation, and manipulate objects, even when the objects are being moved.
 This version of Atlas is 150 cm tall and weighs 80 kg.